About the Site:

 Rochelle Welsh – Historic Interpreter

 12031 Lancaster Highway, PO Box 475, Pineville, NC 28134

-This program adheres to and meets curriculum standards that are set forth by the North Carolina Department of Public Instruction for students in grades 4th, 5th, and 6th grades.
+This program adheres to and meets curriculum standards that are set forth by the North Carolina Department of Public Instruction.
+Tours take approximately 1 ½ hours to complete.
 Before the scheduled visit, teachers are sent a comprehensive field trip packet.
 This packet includes general information about the site, rules and regulations, and pre and post visit activities.
 This information is also accessible on The President James K. Polk State Historic Site website (www.jameskpolk.net) or as an attachment on this page.

 The site can host a maximum of 3 classes at 75 students per day.
 Groups with more than 75 students are scheduled for multiple days.

 All group visits will be scheduled between 10:00 am and 4:00 pm, Tuesday through Friday.

 The President James K. Polk State Historic Site, 12031 Lancaster Highway, Pineville, NC 28134